coralieco/workshop-git-rebase/README.md

 **starting**

-First thing first, you would need to fetch all remotes branches so you have a visibility on the branches that exist.
+First thing first, you would have to fetch all remotes branches so you have a visibility on the branches that exist.

-Ok let's proceed in order.
+Ok now let's start and proceed in order.

 - We start on `poem` branch